0x5eba/Skin-Cancer-Segmentation/README.md

 1) Download the dataset from https://isic-archive.com/
     - You can download it from https://github.com/GalAvineri/ISIC-Archive-Downloader To download the whole archive: `python3 download_archive.py`

+   At the end, the directory of the data should be like this:

+        Data/

+        ├── Images/  (containing the .jpg file)

+        ├── Description/  (containing the json file)

+        └── Segmentation/  (containing the .png file)

 2) Download the dependency of the project: `pip3 install -r requirements.txt`